emersonrp/bindcontrol/README.md

             + Heal targeted pet
             + Cycle target through all pets or per power level
         + [qwy's PetMouse Controls](https://forums.homecomingservers.com/topic/20788-i26-the-masterminds-petmouse-new-menu/):
-            + Mouse-centric keybind scheme that uses mod keys with the mouse to give orders to pets individually or by power level.
+            + Mouse-centric keybind scheme that uses mod keys with the mouse to give orders to pets individually or by power level
             + Alt+Click (by default) will command current pet to "go to" the click location and will target the next pet for orders, making it trivial to send each of your pets to a precise location with a minimum of interaction
             + Most key commands available from the WASD "home" position by default
             + Optional popmenu allowing more detailed commands using just a few home position keystrokes